What Is Acetyl Glucosamine?

-Acetyl glucosamine is a skin-replenishing ingredient that functions to reduce signs of aging through several mechanisms.
+Acetyl glucosamine is a skin-replenishing ingredient that helps to reduce signs of aging.

 A study published in the Journal of Cosmetic Science evaluated the effect of acetyl glucosamine on water content in human skin.
 In vivo, the researchers observed that topical treatments with a formulation containing N-acetyl-glucosamine led to an increase in skin moisturization and a decrease in skin flakiness.

-In addition to maintaining skin hydration, hyaluronic acid has also been proven to have a protective effect on collagen synthesis.
+In addition to maintaining skin hydration, hyaluronic acid has also been linked to having a protective effect on collagen synthesis.
 Collagen is responsible for the resilience, strength, durability, elasticity, smoothness and plump appearance of healthy skin.
 Elevated levels of degraded collagen and reduced collagen synthesis are known to cause signs of skin aging.
-By replenishing hyaluronic acid, acetyl glucosamine indirectly helps to protect collagen synthesis.
-The result is stronger skin that is less susceptible to wrinkle formation.
+By replenishing hyaluronic acid, acetyl glucosamine may indirectly help to protect collagen synthesis.

 Another way acetyl glucosamine can improve the appearance of aging skin is through exfoliation.
 This ingredient provides skin exfoliating properties similar to alpha and beta hydroxy acids without the irritation.
-The same study mentioned above hypothesized that amino sugars like acetyl glucosamine could modulate keratinocyte cellular adhesion and differentiation, leading to the normalization of stratum corneum exfoliation.
+The same study mentioned above hypothesized that amino sugars like acetyl glucosamine could change the way some skin cells differentiate and adhere, leading to the normalization of skin’s natural exfoliation mechanisms.
 This finding could be very beneficial for those with sensitive skin since exfoliation with acids can lead to side effects such as redness, irritation, and photosensitivity.

 There is limited data available on the safety of acetyl glucosamine as used in cosmetics and personal care products.
 According to EWG’s Skin Deep Cosmetic Database, acetyl glucosamine is rated as a 1 on a scale of 1 to 10, with 1 being the lowest risk to health and 10 being the highest.